iitsmel/AlgorithmBot/README.md

 In other words, "alt_text" is sort of a trigger word.<br>
 "contents" is what your flex message should look like.<br>
 So there you go, can't make a flex message out of empty alt_text and contents.<br>
+<br><br>

+- json problem
+[This website](https://developers.line.biz/flex-simulator) helped me a lot.
+Remember, json has a specific form, there are some content can't be deleted.
 <br>

 ## Language